rdio/jsapi-examples/utils/README.md

 Fill it up with the keys for sources you want to play using `add(sourceKey)` and then tell it `play()`.
 Once it's playing, it's in charge of playback, feeding Rdio each new source as the last one ends.
 If you want to stop your queue and let Rdio go back to playing what's in the user's Rdio queue, use `stop()`.

+Once added to the LocalQueue, the sourceKey is stored in an object hereafter referred to as a `source`.
+Sources have a single property, `key`, but the source objects themselves are unique, unlike keys which can appear multiple times in the same LocalQueue.
+This allows you to easily keep track of each source in the queue, even if your queue has multiple copies of the same track or album.

 Note that in order for this to work properly, your app needs to have "master" status (i.e. the one actually playing the music).
 The LocalQueue takes care of this automatically.

 ```
 var queue = rdioUtils.localQueue({
-  onPlay: function() {
+  onStart: function() {
     // Called when the LocalQueue starts playing.
   },
   onStop: function() {
     // Called when the LocalQueue stops playing.
+  },
+  onPlay: function(source) {
+    // Called when the LocalQueue starts playing a new source.
+  },
+  onAdd: function(source, index) {
+    // Called when a source is added to the LocalQueue.
+  },
+  onRemove: function(source, index) {
+    // Called when a source is removed from the LocalQueue.
   }
 });
 ```

 The LocalQueue has these methods:

-* add( sourceKey ): Adds the given sourceKey to the LocalQueue.
+* add( sourceKey, [ index ] ): Adds the given sourceKey to the LocalQueue at the given index (or at the end if no index is provided).
+* at( index ): Returns the source at the given index.
+* clear(): Removes all sources from the LocalQueue.
+* length(): Returns the number of sources in the LocalQueue.
 * next(): Plays the next source in the LocalQueue.
-* play(): Puts the LocalQueue in charge of playback, starting at the front of the queue.
+* play( [ indexOrSource ] ): Puts the LocalQueue in charge of playback, starting at the given index or source (or the front of the queue if none specified).
 * playing(): Returns true if the LocalQueue is in charge of playback.
+* remove( [ indexOrSource ] ): Removes the source specified, or the first item if none specified.
 * stop(): The LocalQueue relenquishes control of playback, returning it to the Rdio queue.